Andromedans/andromeda/meta-language.md

 AML. *Completeness* of AML states that every derivable judgment is computed by some program.
 Neither property has actually been proved yet, we are working on it.

 AML is a functional call-by-value language with algebraic effects and handlers.
-At present AML is dynamically typed.
-We are planning to put some types on it.
+AML is statically typed in a Hindley-Milner-style type system with parametric polymorphism and inference.

 While Robin Milner's LCF and its HOL-style descendants compute judgments in *simple* type theory, AML computes judgments in *dependent* type theory.
 This creates a significant overhead in the